Home Heat Pump Guide

 Does Daikin use R290 refrigerant?

-Daikin has R290 models in development and available in some markets, but the UK domestic range currently uses R32 refrigerant.
-R32 has a lower GWP than the older R410A but is not as environmentally friendly as R290.
-Check with your installer for the latest model availability.
+The UK domestic range currently uses R32 refrigerant.
+Daikin has R290 models in development.
+R32 has a lower GWP than R410A but is not as environmentally friendly as R290.
+Check with your installer for the latest availability.